theojulienne/snappy/devpacks.md

 Devpacks are a specific type of Snap packages part of the development workflow.
 Devpacks are only available at build time.

-* Devpacks are mainly a transport mechanism for software libraries.
+* Devpacks are mainly a transport mechanism for software libraries and build tools.
 * Devpacks typically permit embedding a copy of the provided software libraries in an application during build.
-* Devpacks may provide additional build tools.
 * Like apps, devpacks may support one, multiple or all architectures.
 * Devpacks are self-contained and do not depend on other devpacks.
 * One devpack may provide multiple tools or multiple libraries.